 A similar story emerges in the individual-level models reported in Table 7.
-In model 1, we show the results of the pooled analysis.50 The estimated interaction between White and Manufacturing Layoffs is negative and significant, indicating lower support for Democratic incumbents among whites where manufacturing layoffs are high.
-Note that we include county-election year fixed effects in this model, which acount for time-varying characteristics at the county level.
-For this reason, we are unable to estimate Manufacturing Layoffs, whose coefficient gets absorbed by county-election year fixed effects.
+In Model 1, we show the results of the pooled analysis.
+The estimated interaction between White and Manufacturing Layoffs is negative and significant, indicating lower support for Democratic incumbents among whites where manufacturing layoffs are high.
+Note that we include county-election year fixed effects in this model, which acount for time-varying characterestics at the county level.
+For this reasons, we unable to estimate Manufacturing Layoffs, whose coefficient gets absorbed by county-election year fixed effects.

 Models 2 and 3 are similar to the results at the county level.
 There is no evidence that manufacturing layoffs affect the probability of voting for the Democratic candidate in 2008 (when the incumbent is a Republican) among white respondents, whereas the interaction between Manufacturing Layoffs and White is negative and significant in 2012 (when the incumbent is a Democrat).
 That is to say that anti-incumbent effects are not generic, but rather appear to depend on the party in power.
 In particular, we do not find robust evidence that manufacturing job losses contribute to increases in anti-incumbent voting among whites when the incumbent is a Republican.
-Consistent with our theoretical expectations, manufacturing job losses appear to harm Democratic incumbents more than Republican ones.51 Finally, we note that the estimated effect of the interaction term is substantively smaller in
+Consistent with our theoretical expectations, manufacturing job losses appear to harm Democratic incumbents more than Republican ones.
+Finally, we note that the estimated effect of the interaction term is substantively smaller in 2012 than it is in 2016.
+We find that Trump's reactionary campaign particularly appealed to white voters in deindustrializing localities.

-50 In this model we omit the interaction with the dummy for incumbency to ease the interpretation of the results, which would be problematic with the triple interaction term.
+&lt;sup>50In this model we omit the interaction with the dummy for incumbency to ease the interpretation of the results, which would be problematic with the triple interaction term.